Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Preliminaries

-Based on the Definition \ref{Def_mixing_matrix}, we present the following proposition to illustrate the fundamental properties of the mixing matrix.
-The proof of Proposition \ref{Prop_preliminary_mixing_matrix} follows from direct calculations, hence is omitted for simplicity. \begin{prop} For any mixing matrix ${\bm W} \in \bb{R}^{d\times d}$ that corresponds to a connected graph $\mathtt{G}$, all the eigenvalues of ${\bm W}$ lie in $(-1,1]$, and ${\bm W}$ has a single eigenvalue at $1$ that admits ${\bm e}$ as its eigenvector. \end{prop}
+Based on \cite[Perron-Frobenius Theorem]{pillai2005perron}, we derive a direct corollary, which illustrates the fundamental spectral property of mixing matrix ${\bm W}$. \begin{coro} For any mixing matrix ${\bm W} \in \bb{R}^{d\times d}$ that corresponds to a connected graph $\mathtt{G}$, all the eigenvalues of ${\bm W}$ lie in $(-1,1]$, and ${\bm W}$ has a single eigenvalue at $1$ that admits ${\bm 1_{d}}$ as its eigenvector. \end{coro}